loteoo/hyperapp-starter/README.md

   Hyperapp 2.0 boilerplate
 </h1>

-Starter template to quickly build a Progressive Web App / Single Page App using Hyperapp with a modern configuration and best-practices in mind.
+Starter template to quickly build front-ends using Hyperapp with a modern configuration and best-practices in mind.

 ## 🚀 Quick start: